 “I’d love to,” Callie nodded, joining Cara on the bench.

 “Thanks, Gramma, I’m going back in the house,” Hank said as he turned to go.
 “The Royals are playing,” he added, as if that explained everything.

-Cara shook her head.
+Cara shook her head as she watched him go.
 “This happens every Sunday.
 We have a wonderful dinner and then all the men head to the living room to watch some sports game.”